Photon-HDF5/photon-hdf5/docs/phdata.rst

   for each detection polarization band.
   The first element refers to ``detectors_specs/polarization_ch1``, the second to ``detectors_specs/polarization_ch2`` and so on.
-  This field is not-relevant if no polarization selection is performed.
+  This field is not relevant if no polarization selection is performed.

-- **detection_split_ch_ratios**: (array of floats) power fractions detected by each "beam-split" channel (i.e. independent detection channels obtained through a non-polarizing beam splitter).
+- **detection_split_ch_ratios**: (array of floats) power fraction detected by each "beam-split" channel (i.e. independent detection channels obtained through a non-polarizing beam splitter).
 For 2 beam-split channels that receive the same power this array should be *[0.5, 0.5]*.
   The first element refers to ``detectors_specs/split_ch1``, the second to ``detectors_specs/split_ch2`` and so on.
-  This field is not-relevant when no polarization- and spectral-insensitive splitting is performed.
+  This field is not relevant when no polarization- and spectral-insensitive splitting is performed.